• Skip to primary navigation

 If you’d rather skip the hassle of renting and returning (and save $100 for the week), you could buy a snorkel mask and dive flippers ahead of time on Amazon.

-If you think you’re going to be snorkeling more frequently, however, I recommend you head to a local dive shop either in Kauai or where you live at home and invest in quality gear from someone who can offer personalized buying advice.
+However, if you think may be snorkeling at other destinations beyond this once-in-a-lifetime Hawaii trip, consider heading to a local dive shop either in Kauai or where you live at home to invest in quality gear from someone who can offer personalized buying advice.

 Other Things to Pack for Kauai